An in-depth report on the causes, diagnosis, treatment, and prevention of urinary incontinence.

 - Stimulation is administered for 30 minutes.

-- Initial treatment course most often consist of 12 weekly sessions.
+- Initial treatment course most often consists of 12 weekly sessions.
 In those who respond to this treatment some symptom improvement should be seen after 6 to 8 sessions.

 - Ongoing treatment sessions may be needed.